zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/custom-dashboards/custom-dashboards.md

  Now let's get you to create on of each chart!

-## Labs

  You will create one of each chart type.
 You will test your mapping and then view the results of the order(s) in the created Console and Dashboards.

-### Task 1: Bar Chart
+## Task 1: Bar Chart

 Name: Average Daily Order Value
 Chart Type: Bar Chart